 With our wide variety of pistol mounts to fit a variety of pistol dovetails, you'll be hard-pressed to rule out the JPoint for compatibility, but to achieve the best results, we encourage a melt-in installation to bring the sight window down lower, allowing you to see the slide through the sight window.
 When you can see the gun, you'll naturally achieve the fastest sight recovery you've ever experienced.
 We highly recommend that you contact Bowie Tactical Concepts, Briley Manufacturing, MOD 1 Firearms or Templar Custom Arms for this service.

 We offer a variety of mounting adapters for the JPoint® to suit most any application.
-Most adapters allow use on guns with existing rear sight cuts such as Smith & Wesson Revolvers and M-41 target pistols, 1911s, Glocks, EAA, CZ, and more.
+Most adapters allow use on guns with existing rear sight cuts such as Smith & Wesson Revolvers and M-41 target pistols, 1911s, Glocks and more.
 These adapters fit right into the existing sight cuts on your slide and allow the lowest possible position of the sight without any additional millwork.

-We also offer mounts for special applications like shotgun barrel mounts and piggyback secondary sight on 1" and 30mm scope tubes as well as atop a Trijicon ACOG, just like we use on our JP reticle ACOG bundle.
+We also offer mounts for special applications like shotgun barrel mounts and piggyback secondary sight on 1" and 30mm scope tubes as well as atop a Trijicon ACOG.
 Mounting accessories like protective guard wings and elevation adjusting shims are also available.

 |JPOINT4-WPG-ROS||JPoint4 Offset Mount Bundle||$399.00|